baitmooth/snow/README.md

+Snow
+---

-Snow is a simple monotone icon pack forked from [Frost](https://github.com/dkanada/frost).
+a simple monotone icon pack forked from [Frost](https://github.com/dkanada/frost).
 It is FOSS and provides mostly icons for open-source apps on F-Droid (but there are many other apps in this pack too).
 The design aims for simplicity with easily recognizable shapes.

 Built with [Candybar-FOSS](https://github.com/Donnnno/candybar-foss), Snow includes support for a wide range of launchers, including:
 **ABC, Action, ADW, Apex, Atom, Aviate, BlackBerry, Evie, Flick, Go EX, Holo, Hyperion, Lawnchair, Lucid, Niagara, Nova, Pixel, Poco, Smart, Solo, Square, ZenUI**, and maybe more.